 You could gather all your old bills and bank statements for the past year to identify all those irregular costs.
 You could guesstimate these same irregular costs.

 Plus you will want to factor in money for replacement items like white goods and a car.
 You can also use a sinking fund calculator which will help you work out how much to put away each month.

 Extremely helpful when you are looking at a sinking fund for a long term cost such as a new car or a home improvement project.
-This is a good sinking fund calculator.
+A good annual sinking fund calculator can be found here.